-Time-barring
+· Time-barring

-Time-barring of inputs is divided into physical inputs and RF inputs (inputs mapped to a NOVA rolling code transmitter button (KeeloqTM encryption).
+Time-barring of inputs is divided into physical inputs and RF inputs (inputs mapped to a NOVA rolling code (KeelogTM encryption) transmitter button).

-The following physical inputs can be time-barred (prevented from operating) during a Time-period:
+The following physical inputs can be time-barred (prevented from operating) during a time period:

-- Trigger (Trg)
+- · Trigger (Trg)

-- Pedestrian opening (Ped)
+- · Pedestrian opening (Ped)

-- Free-exit (FRX)
+- · Free-exit (FRX)

-- Holiday Lock (Lck)
+- · Holiday Lock (Lck)

-- Courtesy light control (Aux)
+- · Courtesy light control (Aux)

-The following physical outputs can be time-barred (prevented from operating) during a Time-period:
+The following physical outputs can be time-barred (prevented from operating) during a time period:

-- Courtesy (pillar) light relay (Light) - Auxiliary output (Aux IO)
+- · Courtesy (pillar) light relay (Light) - · Auxiliary output (Aux IO)

-The following RF inputs can be time-barred (prevented from operating) during a Time-period:
+The following RF inputs can be time-barred (prevented from operating) during a time period:

-- Trigger (Trg)
+- · Trigger (Trg)

 - · Pedestrian opening (Ped)

-- Free-exit (FRX)
+- · Free-exit (FRX)

-- Holiday Lock (Lck)
+- · Holiday Lock (Lck)

-- Courtesy light control (Aux)
+- · Courtesy light control (Aux)

-Time-barring of a NOVA rolling code transmitter (KeeloqTM encryption) is specified at the time of coding the transmitter into the system.
-Once an RF input is defined as time-barred, any time-barred transmitter associated with that input will be time-barred during the relevant Time-period.
+Time-barring of a NOVA rolling code (Keeloq[TM] encryption) transmitter is specified at the time of coding the transmitter into the system.
+Once an RF input is defined as time-barred, any time-barred transmitter associated with that input will be time-barred during the relevant time period.